Why are T-Bone Accidents Dangerous?

 • Aggressive or reckless driving

-• Neck injuries, or whiplash, can result in herniated discs.
+• Neck injuries.
+Whiplash can result in herniated discs.

-• Back injuries range from herniated discs to nerve damage, spinal cord damage and chronic pain.
-They can also result in partial or full paralysis.
+• Back injuries.
+Ranging from herniated discs to nerve damage, spinal cord damage, and chronic pain, they can also result in partial or full paralysis.

-• Pelvic, abdominal, and chest include fractures to internal organ damage.
+• Pelvic, abdominal, and chest injuries.
+Including fractures to internal organ damage.

 Missouri is a pure comparative fault state.
 That means that all parties in an accident can be held liable for damages based on how much each contributed to the accident.
 If the plaintiff is partially responsible for the accident that caused the injuries, their damages will be reduced by the percentage of their fault.

-• Visit the scene to investigate and gather evidence such as photos, videos and document evidence such as skid marks.
+• Investigating the scene to gather evidence, such as photos and videos, and documenting evidence such as skid marks.

-• Talk to witnesses and obtain contact information.
+• Interviewing witnesses and obtaining statements and contact information.

-• Obtain the official police report and other accident reports.
+• Securing the official police report and other accident reports.

-• Handle insurance companies’ inquiries and other communications.
+• Handling insurance companies’ inquiries and other communications.

 WHY Choose NASH & FRANCISKATO?